systalex/camunda-test/README.md

 ### Requirements:

 1. Create a New Project
-	*	Add a business process model notation process called Activity Status Evaluation “your First name” “Your last Name”
+	*	Add a business process model notation process called process-activity-status-evaluation- “your First name” “Your last Name”

 2. Process Modeling
 	*	This process is assuming it will start by being invoked from another Camunda process or the start event may become an inbound connector in the future.